Kathy Maister's Start Cooking

 I just discovered your website.
 I'm a college student who has just graduated with her doctorate and yet don't have a clue how to cook some of the basics.
 It's hard feeling so ignorant.

-I've been trying to find information on how to make things like hard boiled eggs (so many of the cookbooks seem to skip steps when talking about cooking basic things--so they'll describe every step for chocolate souffle from scratch but not boil an egg or make meatballs!) and your website was a perfect resource solution.
+I’ve been trying to find information on how to make things like hard boiled eggs (so many of the cookbooks seem to skip steps when talking about cooking basic things–so they’ll describe every step for chocolate souffle from scratch but not boil an egg or make meatballs!) and your website was a perfect resource solution.

 Thank you so much for putting this together.
 I'll definitely be back again to read more recipe "How To's".
 Now off to try making a batch of hard cooked eggs.